aws-samples/opensearch-automated-cluster-management/README.md

 ### Pre-requisites

 - Latest LTS versions of Python, Node, NPM, AWS CLI, AWS CDK, Java and Maven installed.
-- AWS account with the required role, permissions and credentials to deploy the stack.
+- An AWS account with the required role, permissions and credentials to deploy the stack.

-### Simple deployment
+### Build the solution
 ```bash
 git clone <github url>
 cd <git repo>